gwalen/oz_stylus_erc/README.md

 During the implementation there was several workarounds that made a final solution less elegant but the had to be made due to issues and missing features with current (`0.4.2`) stylus libs.

 The issues where mostly about still not properly working emulation of Solidity inheritance.
-There is not inheritance in Rust and this needs to be emulated using special macros.
+There is no inheritance in Rust and this needs to be emulated using special macros.
 As a result of that functions that should be overridden base on inheritance rules had to be move to implementation of `MyToken` adding unnecessary boilerplate code and redundancy.
 In future when Stylus framework will mature those issues should be fixed and code of this repo could be updated.

-Those issues were reported on team slack, each issue was reported to Arbitrum Stylus GH repo with example and explanation of the problem.
+Those issues were reported on team slack, each issue was also reported to Arbitrum Stylus github repo with example and explanation of the problem.
 Links to issues:
 - [Storage access issues with multi-level inheritance](https://github.com/OffchainLabs/stylus-sdk-rs/issues/106)
 - [Unable to declare non #[entrypoint] struct with #[borrow] and generics](https://github.com/OffchainLabs/stylus-sdk-rs/issues/107)
 - [Function override does not work with inheritance as expected](https://github.com/OffchainLabs/stylus-sdk-rs/issues/109)

-Links to reference materials:
+### Links to reference materials:

  - [Stylus docs](https://docs.arbitrum.io/stylus/stylus-gentle-introduction)
  - [Official Stylus github repo with examples](https://github.com/OffchainLabs/stylus-sdk-rs/tree/stylus)